Martina Gasparovič Bezoušková: Biography

 She was born in Malá Strana, Prague, one of four children of the painter Ema Blažková (1924–2003) and Martin Gasparovič (1923–1989).
 As a young child, she studied classical ballet in the Ballet Preparatory School of the National Theater, tap danced, and sang in the Czech Radio Children's Choir.
 She later competed in ballroom dancing.

-From 1976–1980 she studied dental laboratory at the Secondary Medical School in Prague.
+From 1976 to 1980 she studied dental laboratory at the Secondary Medical School in Prague.

 After graduation, she was admitted to the Department of Dramatic Theater of the Theatre Faculty of the Academy of Performing Arts (DAMU), from which she graduated in 1984.
 Her teachers there included Jana Hlaváčová.

 Since 2014 she has been teaching stage speech at DAMU.
 Since 2016, she has been teaching two programs at the Faculty of Arts of Charles University in Prague as part of the "University of the Third Age": Speak or not to speak and The road to success is paved with words.
 In 2018 she began teaching at the Jan Deyl Conservatory and High School, and also at the Prague International Conservatory.

 She has been credited in theatre and film as "Martina Gasparovičová", "Martina Gasparovičová-Bezoušková" or "Martina Bezoušková".